Author guidelines

 Covering letter

-Covering letters should be submitted as the first page of the manuscript for the Editor’s reference.
-Please address the letter to the Editors of the journal and briefly summarise your manuscript, its findings, major themes, its context and framing and any disclosures including conflicts of interest the Editors and reviewers should be aware of.
+Covering letters are welcome to be submitted with the manuscript for the Editors reference.
+Should you wish to provide one, please briefly summarise your manuscript, its findings, major themes, context and framing of the research, relevant discussion points and any disclosures including conflicts of interest the Editor should be aware of.
 The covering letter will be openly available to read as part of the submission preprint.

 Please submit your manuscript main text/body as a single Microsoft word (.DOC or .DOCX) file.
 The file size should not exceed 200Mb.